pistocop/messaging-chat-parser/README.md

         - This is a free-time project, I'm not guaranteeing efficiently or good programming practice
         - I'm not so good at writing English
         - Good luck
-- WhatsApp parser isn't tested on groups exported data and is not intended to manage those types of information.
+- Both Telegram and WhatsApp parsers isn't tested on groups chats data and is not intended to manage those types of information.